SteveWalsh1989/SteveWalsh1989/README.md

 I am currently a  Full-Stack Developer, working full time at Teamwork.
-I'm passionate about learning, training, creating solutions, and improving typical onboarding experiences though the use of accelerated learning methods.
+I'm passionate about learning, training, creating solutions, and pairing up with others to work on something new.

 - Daily languages/frameworks using : Vue.js, JavaScript, Git, HTML5, CSS, Tailwind CSS, Vuetify, coffeescript, knockout.js